Bay Meadows

 Bay Meadows was thought to be a main trading route from nearer the source of the Og at Draycot, near Chiseldon a farm complex with a bath suite and a grain dryer as well as a boat hook discovered in the hypocaust as well as loading structures at the river.
 To Cunetio, Mildenhall a Roman fort and small town, centre of local administration and trading centre.

 The Og was canalised and would have enabled small boats to transport grain downstream to Mildenhall and the Kennet.
-This area was a bread basket in the Roman era.

 Map of Bay Meadows